 So what are the implications of this change of plan?
 Well, we’ve had to come up with our own artwork for the new, smaller sachets (see the image to the left).
 We then have to import the packaging (from India) along with new machine parts to deal with the smaller packet size and weight of contents.
 We then have to run a three-month stability test on the new product and get approval from Zambia’s Pharmaceutical Regulatory Authority (PRA) before the trial starts.
 Quite a few risks.
 However, the artwork has been signed off and the machine parts have been ordered, so we are on our way.

 What are the benefits of this new approach?
 The key benefit is that mothers and care-givers won’t have guess the amounts of ORS and water and risk making up a solution that is either too weak to be effective or too strong and cause osmotic diarrhoea.
-What tends to happen at the moment is that mothers and care-givers know that they do not need a whole litre of solution, so rather than mix up a whole litre and throw most of it away after 24 hours, they tip a part of a sachet into and indeterminate amount of water resulting in an ORS solution that is either too weak or too strong.
+What tends to happen at the moment is that mothers and care-givers try to make up a whole litre of solution, but don’t have a measure.
+Or they know that they do not need a whole litre of solution, so rather than mix up a whole litre and throw most of it away after 24 hours, they tip a part of a sachet into an indeterminate amount of water resulting in an ORS solution that is either too weak or too strong.

 With our smaller sachets they will only make up 200ml at a time and they can use the AidPod itself as a measure.
 The production AidPod has a 200ml mark on it to indicate precisely the amount of water needed.
 We also think that it will be possible to use the AidPod as a mixer.
 Tests involving shaking an AidPod full of tea look promising in this regard!
 See the video below: